tungpham42/Aspire-Assignment/README.md

 <img width="515" alt="index" src="https://user-images.githubusercontent.com/3462233/141601058-5fcea9fd-8b5f-4967-99c9-4214487f73fe.png">

-2. Store - create new loan
+2. Store - create new loan, the values are validated. `amount` and `term` are required and must be number. `amount` must be greater than 50000 and `term` must be from 1 to 52.

     public function store(Request $request)